 Background: Children with Down syndrome have significant language learning difficulties and need support for language development from an early age to reach their full potential.
 There is, however, a lack of evidence-based language intervention for children with Down syndrome, and whilst parents are well placed to support early language development (Roberts et al., 2019), they need support to do so.
 This project will adapt and evaluate an evidence-based, parent-delivered, early language intervention for children with Down syndrome.

-Method: To address these questions, this project comprises of two stages of research: Stage 1 will work with parents to adapt the intervention programme for children with Down syndrome.
-The adapted programme will be evaluated in a feasibility Randomised Controlled Trial in Stage 2.
+Method: To address these questions, this project comprises of two stages of research: Stage 1 will work with parents to adapt the intervention program for children with Down syndrome.
+The adapted program will be evaluated in a feasibility Randomized Controlled Trial in Stage 2.

 Results: This project is due to start in April 2022.
 At this stage we are hoping to share and receive feedback on our plans for the project.

 Conclusions: This work represents critical initial steps in developing evidence-based parent-delivered early language intervention for children with DS and will hopefully lead to significant advancements in early language intervention research and practice for this group.

 - Parents and Children Together (PACT) is an early language intervention designed to be delivered by parents to their child at home.
 Evidence suggests that typically developing pre-school children who receive the program in the year before they start school, make significant gains in early language and literacy skills (Burgoyne et al., 2018).

 - PACT uses many strategies that support learning in children with Down syndrome.
 Informal feedback from specialist practitioners and parents suggests that the program has potential to improve language outcomes for this group of children.

 - This project will adapt and evaluate PACT as a language learning tool for young children with Down syndrome.
 There are 2 stages involved: